tdj28/blog/content/en/blog/post/math_science/datasci/vector-search-math/index.md

 **The "Dice Roll" Intuition**:
 Think of 1 dimension as rolling a single die.
 You can easily get a 1 (min) or a 6 (max).
 The "contrast" is high.
 Now, think of 1,000 dimensions as summing 1,000 independent dice.
 According to the **Central Limit Theorem**, the sum of independent random variables tends toward a **Normal Distribution (Gaussian)**.
-The result will strictly cluster around the mean (3,500).
+The result will cluster tightly around the mean (3,500).
 It is effectively statistically impossible to roll all 1s (1,000) or all 6s (6,000).
 In high dimensions, every vector is effectively a "sum of many dice."
 Its length (norm) and distance to others converge to a statistical mean.
 The "spikes" (unique features) get washed out in the law of large numbers.

 ![Curse of Dimensionality Graph](curse_of_dimensionality.png)